 There are 7 challenges where your teen will compete with other teams/individuals to gain points with additional prizes open to the teams/individuals with the highest points.
 The 7 challenges will be revealed in their Roadmap which you can download when they’ve reached their first milestone of the kickstart challenge www.globalteenpreneur.com/kickstart

-There are no official bursaries for this programme unless you live in England and you are on Free School Meals.
+There are no official bursaries for this programme.
+If you live in England and you are on Free School Meals, we may be able to offer you a free place on this programme.
 If you are on Free school meals please state this in your application.

 Your teen must be between the ages of 13-17 as of March 31st 2021, as we require participants to be over 13 and younger than 18 throughout the entire Global Teenpreneur programme.